MartinQingM/SDS_project/README.md

 # SDS project

-This is the folder for Surgical Data Science course project.
+This is the source code folder for Surgical Data Science course project.

 Project title: **Extended validation for a CNN based surgical skill assessment method**